tommycqy/Yelp-Reviews/README.md

 ## Components

 **.** Data collection and parsing tool using Yelp Fusion API
-        Return JSON file of restaurant meeting criteria based on search parameters Read JSON file to a pandas DataFrame, keeping just relevant data points (as specified in above “Data” section).
+        Return JSON file of restaurant meeting criteria based on search parameters.
+        Read JSON file to a pandas DataFrame, keeping just relevant data points (as specified in above “Data” section).

 **.** Web scraper for the 20 newest reviews
-        Using the “URL” from the above DataFrame, scrape latest 20 reviews for the selected restaurant, and returns list of the reivews
+        Using the “URL” from the above DataFrame, scrape latest 20 reviews for the selected restaurant, and returns list of the reivews.

 **.** Data visualization map
-        Using the coordinate data from the above DataFrame, plot restaurants in a map visualization
+        Using the coordinate data from the above DataFrame, plot restaurants in a map visualization.
         TBD: Interactive visualization allowing filtering by category, price range, rating
         TBD: Other visualization components in tooltip, showing review text data for each restaurant
-        TBD: Show separately distribution of ratings based on restaurants displayed in map **.** Data visualization for text reviews
+        TBD: Show separately distribution of ratings based on restaurants displayed in map

+**.** Data visualization for text reviews
-        Using web scraper function to extract the text reviews on the first webpage of each restaurant Preprocess the reviews using following steps:
+        Using web scraper function to extract the text reviews on the first webpage of each restaurant.
+        Preprocess the reviews using following steps:
             (Lowercase, URL removing (re.sub), Remove trailing ’s’ and apostrophe, Tokenize, Remove punctuations (include white space), Break tokens on non-alpha-numeric values, Lemmatize, Remove stop words (nltk.stopwords (English) and self-defined extra stop-words)) Return a visualization for the text review (word cloud).
-TBD

 ## Project folder structure